 What are the main reasons the houses ceased to satisfy the resettled villagers?
-Just like Tibetan herders, villagers who farm (such as the residents of Dekhi Village) also rely heavily on livestock.
-Because livestock manure is the main source of fuel for cooking and fertilizer, Tibetan farmers cannot maintain their current farming lifestyle without livestock.
+Just like for Tibetan herders, farming villagers (such as the residents of Dekhi Village) also rely heavily on livestock.
+Because livestock manure is the main source of fuel for cooking and of fertilizer, Tibetan farmers cannot maintain their current farming lifestyle without livestock.
 Normally, a farm family will allocate about half of its house space as a livestock shelter.
-Most of the resettled households therefore converted their ground floor accommodation into a barn, with the remaining 50-70 sq m to be used by the family.
-However this living space was usually insufficient for their needs.
-Moreover such limited living space constrained, and discouraged the formation of, extended family households.
+Most of the resettled households therefore converted their ground floor accommodation into a barn; with the remaining 50-70 m2 to be used by the family.
+However this living-space was usually insufficient for their needs.
+Moreover such limited living space constrained, and discouraged the formation of, extended family domiciles.
 Villagers were not permitted to expand their houses into their yards.
-They were entitled to expand their houses eastwards along the road, but they lacked the financial capacity to do so.
-As a result, housing has become one of biggest problems in this new village.
+They were entitled to expand their houses eastward along the road, but they lacked the financial capacity to do so.
+As a result, housing has become one of biggest problems in this New Village.